juxor/afaq/markdown/secI5.md

 an appeal to the 'sense of justice' of their fellow citizens."_ [Pateman, **Op.
 Cit.**, p.
 161]

 As they no longer consent to the decisions made by their community they can appeal to the "sense of justice" of their fellow citizens by direct action and indicate that a given decision may have impacts which the majority were not aware.
 Hence direct action and dissent is a key aspect of an anarchist society and help ensure against the tyranny of the majority.
-Anarchism rejects the _"love it or leave it"_ attitude that marks an authoritarian organisation.
+Anarchism rejects the "love it or leave it" attitude that marks classical liberalism as well as Rousseau (this aspect of his work being inconsistent with its foundations in participation).

- This vision of self-assumed obligation, with its basis in individual liberty, indicates the basic flaw of Joseph Schumpeter's argument against democracy as anything bar a political method of arriving at decisions (in his case who will be the leaders of a society).
+This vision of self-assumed obligation, with its basis in individual liberty, indicates the basic flaw of Joseph Schumpeter's argument against democracy as anything bar a political **method** of arriving at decisions (in his case who will be the leaders of a society).
 Schumpeter proposed _"A Mental Experiment"_ of imagining a country which, using a democratic process, _"reached the decision to persecute religious dissent"_ (such as Jews and witches).
 He argued that we should not approve of these practices just because they have been decided upon by a majority or using a democratic method and, therefore, democracy cannot be an end in itself. [**Capitalism, Socialism and Democracy**, pp. 240-3]

 However, such systematic persecution would conflict with the rules of procedure required if a country's or community's political method is to be called "democratic."
-This is because, in order to be democratic, the minority must be in a position for its ideas to become the majority's via argument and that requires freedom of speech, discussion and association.
+This is because, in order to be democratic, the minority must be in a position for its ideas to become the majority's via argument and convincing the majority (and that requires freedom of discussion and association).
 A country or community in which the majority persecutes or represses a minority automatically ensures that the minority can never be in a position to become the majority (as the minority is barred by force from becoming so) or convince the majority of the errors of its way (even if it cannot become the majority physically, it can become so morally by convincing the majority to change its position).
-Schumpeter's example utterly violates democratic principles and so cannot be squared with the it (Rousseau's somewhat opaque distinction between _"the General Will"_ and majority rule sought to express this).
+Schumpeter's example utterly violates democratic principles and so cannot be squared with the rules of democratic procedure.
 Thus majority tyranny is an outrage against both democratic theory **and** individual liberty (unsurprisingly, as the former has its roots in the latter).
+Unsurprisingly, then, the _"freedom of the collectivity to crush the individual is not, however, true Liberty in the eyes of Anarchists.
+It is one of those shams, which the Revolution is to destroy."_ [Charlotte M. Wilson, **Anarchist Essays**, p.
+25]

- This argument applies with even more force to a self-managed community too and so any system in which the majority tyrannises over a minority is, by definition, **not** self-managed as one part of the community is excluded from convincing the other (_"the enslavement of part of a nation denies the federal principal itself."_ [Proudhon, **The Principle of Federation**, p.
-42f]).
-Thus individual freedom and minority rights are essential to self-management.
+This argument applies with even more force to a self-managed community too and so any system in which the majority tyrannises over a minority is, by definition, **not** self-managed as one part of the community is excluded from convincing the other (_"the enslaving of part of the nation is the very negation of the federative principal."_ [Proudhon, **Property is Theft!**, p.
+698f]).
+Thus individual freedom and minority rights are essential to direct democracy and self-management.
 As Proudhon argued, _"a new spirit has dawned on the world.
-Freedom has opposed itself to the State, and since the idea of freedom has become universal people have realised that it is not a concern of the individual merely, but rather that it must exist in the group also."_ [quoted by Martin Buber, **Paths in Utopia**, p.
-28] Unsurprisingly, then, the _"freedom of the collectivity to crush the individual is not, however, true Liberty in the eyes of Anarchists.
+Freedom has opposed itself to the State, and since the idea of freedom has become universal people have realised that it is not a concern of the individual merely, but rather that it must exist in the group also."_
-It is one of those shams, which the Revolution is to destroy."_ [Charlotte M.
-Wilson, **Anarchist Essays**, p.
-25]
+[quoted by Martin Buber, **Paths in Utopia**, p.
+28]

- It should be stressed, however, that most anarchists do not think that the way to guard against possible tyranny by the majority is to resort to decision-making by consensus (where no action can be taken until every person in the group agrees) or a property system (based in contracts).
+It should be stressed, however, that most anarchists do not think that the way to guard against possible tyranny by the majority is to resort to decision- making by consensus (where no action can be taken until every person in the group agrees) or a property system (based in contracts).
 Both consensus (see [section A.2.12](secA2.html#seca212)) and contracts (see [section A.2.14](secA2.html#seca214)) soon result in authoritarian social relationships developing in the name of "liberty."
 Rather, we seek new forms of free agreement to replace contract and new forms of decision making which do not replace the possible tyranny of the majority with the real tyranny of a minority.

- Then there is freedom of association.
 As Malatesta argued, _"for if it is unjust that the majority should oppress the minority, the contrary would be quite as unjust; and if the minority has a right to rebel, the majority has a right to defend itself . . . it is true that this solution is not completely satisfactory.
-The individuals put out of the association would be deprived of many social advantages, which an isolated person or group must do without, because they can only be procured by the co-operation of a great number of human beings.
+The individuals put out of the association would be deprived of many social advantages, which an isolated person or group must do without, because they can only be procured by the co- operation of a great number of human beings.
 But what would you have?
 These malcontents cannot fairly demand that the wishes of many others should be sacrificed for their sakes."_ [**A Talk about Anarchist-Communism**, p.
 29] In other words, freedom of association means the freedom **not** to associate and so communities can expel individuals or groups of individuals who constantly hinder community decisions -- assuming they do not leave voluntarily and seek a community more in tune with their needs.
-This a very important freedom for both the majority and the minority, and must be defended.
+This is a very important freedom for both the majority and the minority, and must be defended.

 So while minorities have significant rights in a free society, so does the majority.
 We can imagine that there will be ethical reasons why participants will not act in ways to oppose joint activity -- as they took part in the decision making process they would be considered childish if they reject the